-The floating city of Venice looks like a picture postcard with crisscrossing canals, marvelous castles, ancient museums, cathedrals, art galleries, churches, and public squares.
-The attractions make for the most preferred places to see in Venice and cast a fervent charm on the tourists.
+The floating city of Venice looks like a picture postcard with crisscrossing canals, marvellous castles, ancient museums, cathedrals, art galleries, churches, and public squares.
+The attractions make for the most preferred and best places to visit in Venice and cast a fervent charm on the tourists.

-One of the most frequented places by the lovebirds, Venice is truly a charmer attracting millions of tourist round the year.
-Epitomized by the grand canal that runs across the city and picturesque heritage monuments around, Venice is the place where you would love to walk into the sunset.
+One of the most frequented places by the lovebirds, Venice is truly a charmer attracting millions of tourists around the year.
+Epitomized by the Grand Canal that runs across the city and picturesque heritage monuments, Venice is where you would love to walk into the sunset.

-Here is a quick list of the best places to visit in Venice that will make you come back again and again.
+Here is a quick list of the best places to visit in Venice, Italy, that will make you come back again and again.

-It is one of the most popular places to visit in Venice at night, to enjoy the stunning sunset and watch sparkling water of the canal.
+It is one of the most popular places to visit at Venice at night, to enjoy the stunning sunset and watch the sparkling water of the canal.

-Don’t miss: Thrilling and romantic Gondola ride in the Grand Canals makes it one of the must-visit places to visit in Venice for a honeymoon.
+Don’t Miss: A thrilling and romantic Gondola ride in the Grand Canals makes it one of the must-visit places to visit in Venice for a honeymoon.
 Also, enjoy the view of the Venetian Gothic and Early Renaissance facades of the palaces that come off the sides.

 Europe Holiday Packages On TravelTriangle

-Rialto Bridge is one of the famous landmarks of Venice- built over Grand Canal in 1588.
-Besides linking two crowded streets of the city, the bridge is regarded as one of the most important tourist places to visit in Venice.
+Rialto Bridge is one of the famous landmarks of Venice- built over the Grand Canal in 1588.
+Besides linking two crowded streets of the city, the bridge is regarded as one of the best places to visit in Venice, Italy.
 It is an important crossing point of the Canal.

-One of the famous places in Venice, Doge’s Palace is an immensely beautiful and gorgeous palace, located on the bank of the Grand Canal.
-During early days, it was the Seat of Government, the Palace of Justice, and the official residence of Doge.
-The finesse & soberness of its Venetian gothic architecture and décor set it a class apart.
+One of the famous places to see in Venice, Doge’s Palace is an immensely beautiful and gorgeous palace, located on the bank of the Grand Canal.
+During the early days, it was the Seat of Government, the Palace of Justice, and the official residence of Doge.
+The finesse & soberness of its Venetian Gothic architecture and décor set it a class apart.
 It is one of the best Venice tourist attractions.

 Opening hours: 8:30 am – 7 pm